What is CAMHS?

 Mind is a mental health charity which provides advice and support to empower anyone experiencing a mental health problem.
 They have a section on their website on CAMHS and can help you find support in your area.

 Monday to Friday, 9am - 6pm - 0300 123 3393

 The NHS website has further information on CAMHS, including transitioning from CAMHS to adult services, and other resources.

-This advice and information is from NHS England, Young Minds and Mind.
+This article was written by Healthwatch England with advice and information from NHS England, Young Minds and Mind.